lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 [...]
 ```

-Then we load Anaconda, create an environment in our directory and activate the environment:
+Then, we load Anaconda, create an environment in our directory and activate the environment:

 ```console
 marie@compute$ module load Anaconda3    #load Anaconda module